This article focuses on clarifications sourced from reader queries on who needs term insurance, who doesn’t and how to calculate if you do.

 - no children yet and will not have in the future: do not need term insurance

-- one spouse may stop earning in the near or mid-term future: need term insurance in the name of the other spouse with this spouse, whose income will stop, as nominee
+- one spouse may stop earning in the near or mid-term future: need term insurance in the name of the other spouse with this spouse, whose income will stop, as a nominee

 Parents are dependents

 Term insurance is mandatory here both for parents and any future children.
-If there is no plans of having children, then have term insurance to only cover requirements of parents for each spouse with nominees suitably defined
+If there are no plans of having children, then have term insurance to only cover requirements of parents for each spouse with nominees suitably defined